+The Council will publish details of the application on its website.
 The Council is required by law to consult with the Highways Authority.
 In addition, to ensure that there are not detrimental effects to the application the Council will consult with: